Canh khoai mỡ – Canh khoai tím • Vietnamese purple yam soup

 • Add in green onion greens and culantro/rice paddy herb (save a few pieces for garnish), mix, and turn off heat.

-• Add to bowl, garnish with the reserved herbs and serve!
+• Add to bowl, garnish with the reserved herbs and serve immediately!

 Did you make this recipe?